chainguard-dev/edu/content/chainguard/administration/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce.md

 toc: true
 ---

-* this doc will require some minor changes to not be focused on Enforce

-> _This documentation is related to Chainguard Enforce.
-You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

-Chainguard Enforce provides a rich Identity and Access Management (IAM) model similar to those used by AWS and GCP.
+Chainguard provides a rich Identity and Access Management (IAM) model similar to those used by AWS and GCP.
 Once authenticated, you can set up a desired structure for managing and delegating policies.

-Each Chainguard Policy needs to be associated with a **group**, and will be effective for that Group as well as all the groups descending from it.
-Each Cluster needs to be associated with a Group and will be enforced based on that group’s policies.
+Each Chainguard policy needs to be associated with a **group**, and will be effective for that group as well as all the groups descending from it.
+Each cluster needs to be associated with a group and will be enforced based on that group’s policies.

 ## Logging in

-To authenticate into the Chainguard Enforce platform, use the following login command.
+To authenticate into the Chainguard platform, use the following login command.

 ```sh
 chainctl auth login